Stremio-Community/stremio-addon-sdk/README.md

 - 🔧 **Easy migration** - The API is similar to the official SDK making it easy to switch

 ## 📦 Installation

+> [!NOTE]
+> This project is in active development.
+Version `0.x.y` is usable but may introduce breaking changes between minor releases.
+The upcoming version `1.x.y` will mark the first stable release with semantic versioning guarantees.

 ## 1. Install the SDK package